rust-lang/rfcs/text/0000-explicit-tail-calls.md

 between `return` and `become`.

 ### Use Case 1: Recursive Algorithm
-A simple example is the following algorithm for summing the elements of a `Vec`.
+A simple example is the following algorithm for summing the elements of a slice.
 While this would usually be done with iteration in Rust, this example illustrates a simple use of `become`.
-Without TCE, this example could overflow the stack.
+Without guaranteed TCE, this example could overflow the stack if TCO is not applied.

 ```rust
 fn sum_slice(data: &[u64], accumulator: u64) -> u64 {